Predictia/AQUA/docs/sphinx/source/aqua_container.rst

        $AQUA_container
    EOF

-   chmod +x load_aqua
+   chmod +x load_aqua.sh

 2. Run the following code to load the AQUA environment into the shell:

 .. code-block:: bash

-   ./load_aqua
+   ./load_aqua.sh

+In this way, you will have your shell with AQUA environment active.

 Running Jupyter Notebook
 ------------------------

 To run a Jupyter Notebook using the AQUA environment, follow these steps.
-Note that if you want to run Jupyter Notebook within VS Code, execute these steps inside VS Code.

 1. Run the previously saved script in the terminal to load the AQUA Singularity container into the shell:

 .. code-block:: bash

-   ./load_aqua
+   ./load_aqua.sh

 2. Start Jupyter Lab, which will provide a server URL like: http://localhost:8888/lab?token=random_token.